mprenault/Canvas-Quiz-PDF-Generator/docs/parallelization.md

 2. Browser crashes / timeouts.
 3. Diminishing returns (CPU thrashing).

-We found 2-4 to be the sweet spot for typical developer machines.
+We found 2-4 to be the sweet spot for typical developer machines, but allow up to 10 for powerful workstations.